ozank/ozank.github.io/theses.md

 ## Completed MSc Theses

+- Erencan Duymaz, *Investigation of Inertial Support Limits in Wind Turbines and the Effects in the Power System Stability*, 2019
+- Aysel Akgemci, *Hybrid Excited Synchrnous Generator Design and Comparison of Direct Drive Wind Turbines*, 2019
 - Doğa Ceylan, *Electromagnetic Simulation and Optimization of an Electromagnetic Launcher*, 2018
 - Mert Bildirici, *Reducing the Cost of Electric Transmission and Distribution Systems with Wind Generation by Means of Energy Storage and Demand Side Management*, 2018
 - Aydın Başkaya, *Design of a Modular, Axial-flux Direct Drive Permanent